DengPingFan/SINet/README.md

 1. Configuring your environment (Prerequisites):

     Note that SINet is only tested on Ubuntu OS with the following environments.
     It may work on other operating systems as well but we do not guarantee that it will.

-    + creating a virtual environment: `conda create -n SINet python=3.6`
+    + Creating a virtual environment in terminal: `conda create -n SINet python=3.6`.

+    + Installing necessary packages: `pip install -r requirements.txt`.

-    + installing [NVIDIA-Apex](https://github.com/NVIDIA/apex) for accelerate training process with mixed precision. [(Instructions)](https://github.com/NVIDIA/apex#linux)
+    + (Optional: only for training) Installing [NVIDIA-Apex](https://github.com/NVIDIA/apex) for accelerate training process with mixed precision.

-    + installing necessary packages: `pip install -r requirements.txt` (Under CUDA-10.0 and Cudnn-7.4)
+    [(Instructions)](https://github.com/NVIDIA/apex#linux) (Under CUDA-10.0 and Cudnn-7.4).

 2. Downloading Training and Testing Sets: